 A bacterial infection usually spread by sexual contact that starts as a painless sore.

-An inflammatory disease caused when the immune system attacks its own tissues.
+An illness that occurs when the immune system attacks its own tissues and organs.

 A rapid or pounding heartbeat that may be regular or irregular, but is out of proportion to age and level of exertion or activity.

 A temporary heart condition that may feel like a heart attack.

 A disorder of abnormal, involuntary and unwanted movements often caused by long-term use of certain psychiatric drugs.